pivotal-cf/kiln/README.md

 You may set a **"github_repository"** field.
 This should be where the BOSH Release source is maintained.
 It is used for generating Release Notes for your tile.

-You may set a **"float_always"** field.
-When you set this, `kiln glaze` will not lock this release's version.

-You may set a **"maintenance_version_bump_policy"** field.
-When you run `kiln deglaze` this field specifies how to reset the version constraint after `kiln glaze` locked it.

-- "LockNone": Given a glazed version value "1.2.3", this setting resets the version constraint to `"*"`
-- "LockPatch": Given a glazed version value "1.2.3", this setting resets the version constraint to `"1.2.3"`
-- "LockMinor": Given a glazed version value "1.2.3", this setting resets the version constraint to `"1.2.*"`
-- "LockMajor": (default) Given a glazed version value "1.2.3", this setting resets the version constraint to `"1.*"`

-You may set a **"slack"** field.
-Kiln does not use this field.
-It can be useful for product tile Authors to know who to reach out to when something goes wrong.

 #### "bake_configurations"

 You may add a list of `kiln bake` flags in the Kilnfile to keep a record of how your tile was baked and to keep CI scripts simpler.